 A seat at the table

-This exercise is pass/fail.
-If you come up with options for discussion, you pass.
-In scenarios like this, a perfect answer may not exist, but every option resides on a scale where the options can be compared against one another for consideration.
+Your challenge is to offer at least two options that could boost overall sales without negatively impacting the restaurants.
+In scenarios like this, a perfect answer may not exist, but every option resides on a scale for comparing ideas against one another.

 Upon completion, update your Program Journal with links to any assets produced in this exercise.
 Post your journal in the Feedback-Loop channel for review.